Campus Sustainability Guide

 2. Submit your ideas to the Green Revolving Fund

-The main criteria for projects will be to undertake initiates with positive environmental impacts and strong business case to bring funds back into the program.
+The main criteria for projects will be to undertake initiatives with positive environmental impacts and a strong business case to bring funds back into the program.
 All Carleton students, faculty and staff are invited to submit their ideas.

 3. Become a Green Workplace

-The Green Workplace Program is designed to educate and encourage members of the Carleton community to adopt sustainable practices in their workplaces.
-The checklist offers action items that promote environmental vitality, human health & well-being, and financial viability.
+The Green Workplace Program at Carleton University is designed to educate and encourage members of the community to adopt sustainable practices in their workplaces.
+The program offers a checklist of action items that promote environmental vitality, human health and well-being, and financial viability.
 We hope it inspires you to develop creative solutions to sustainability challenges in your workplace.

 4. Take a Sustainability Tour of the Campus

-There are a number of projects and programs across the campus that inform our Sustainability Program.
-You can take a self-guided Sustainable Campus Walking Tour, and find out for yourself the key programs and developments.
+Our Sustainability Program is demonstrated through various projects and programs found throughout the campus.
+You can take a self-guided Sustainable Campus Walking Tour and discover the key programs and developments for yourself.